Joana is a journalist, writer and political commentator.

-Joana’s foreign coverage also includes reporting from the Greek elections in January 2015, the Calais refugee camp and a series of pieces on Portuguese social, economic and political matters.
+Joana’s foreign coverage also includes reporting from the Greek elections in January 2015, the Calais refugee camp crisis and a series of pieces on Portuguese social, economic and political matters.

-As a political commentator Joana has been featured on Channel 4 News, BBC and LBC radio, as well as debates against fellow pundits Peter Oborne, Michael White and Peter Hitchens.
+As a political commentator, Joana has been featured on Channel 4 News, BBC and LBC radio, as well as debates against fellow pundits Peter Oborne, Michael White and Peter Hitchens.

-She holds an MSc in Middle East Politics from the School of Oriental and African Studies, London.
+Joana holds an MSc in Middle East Politics from the School of Oriental and African Studies, London.

-She loves South London, cats, cycling and Sainsbury’s Apricot Wheats.
+She loves South London, swimming and shakshuka.